anachronic/blog/sources/wiki/alt-keyboard.md

 In order to flash the compiled firmware, we use [mdloader](https://github.com/Massdrop/mdloader), I believe it's maintained by Massdrop.
 The instructions are there.

 1. Get mdloader_mac or the one for w/e you are using.
-Chmod +x it
+Chmod +x it.
+Don't forget the applet file `apple-mdflash.bin`.
 2. If on Mac, we might need to right click and manually open the file to skip apple's notarization
 3. Run `mdloader_mac --first --download <compiled_firmware> --restart`
 4. Hold `Fn + b` for 5 secs or so and we should be good to go.
 Keyboard will shut lights off and restart.
 This key corresponds to `MD_BOOT` in the layout.